justintranjt/justintranjt.github.io/index.md

 <h1>About Me</h1>
 <p class="meta">Updated May 12, 2020 11:39 PM | By Justin Tran</p>

 Welcome to my page!
+I'm currently a Senior Software Engineer at Roblox on the Developer Monetization team where I work with all things related to Robux, the platform's virtual currency!
 I graduated from Princeton University in 2020 with a degree in Computer Science and a certificate in Asian American Studies.

 I'm a computer scientist by education, a software engineer by trade, and an Oregonian from the day I was born.
 Here is some background on my interests and motivations:

 ![Sevilla](/spainProfile.jpg)_Walking through Plaza de España (Seville, Spain)_

 Ever since I picked up my first Game Boy Color as a young child, I have always loved gaming and technology.
 I not only continued to enjoy gaming, but also used it as an inspiration to throw myself fully into programming in the hopes that I could inspire users the same way I was inspired from a young age.
 Today, I hope to use that passion as a developer to explore the many odd categories of the world that interest me.
+Currently, that odd category includes payment processing systems and financial technology which are direct extensions of my day-to-day domain at work!

 Whether those interests are related to [analyzing musical sampling patterns with network analysis](https://justintranjt.me/projects/2019-05-07-Music-Sampling-Networks/) or investigating the [effects of nature conservation in Namibia](https://justintranjt.github.io/research/), everything can be broken down and analyzed.